Do Suffering Bottoms Go To Heaven?

 “…”

-Gyu-yeon opened the passenger door and shoved Naru inside.
-He was so stubborn he had trouble freeing the arm the little one had grabbed.
+Gyu-yeon opened the passenger door and forcibly crammed Naru’s body inside.
+He was so stubborn that he had some trouble because he wouldn’t let go of the arm he had grabbed.

-Drained before they even started, Gyu-yeon slumped back the moment he sat in the driver’s seat.
-Naru, watching him in the quiet car, twisted around to sit up and prepared to lunge.
+Drained before they even started, Gyu-yeon leaned back comfortably as soon as he sat in the driver’s seat.
+Naru, watching Gyu-yeon in the quiet car, turned his body to sit and prepared to lunge.

 “Hey, buckle your seatbelt properly.”